dimafeng/dimafeng.github.io/about.md

 # About

 My name is Dmitry.
 I'm a professional software engineer with more than **7 years** of production experience.
-I hold a master's degree in **CS**.
-And I do programming 24/7.
+I hold a master's degree in **CS** and I do programming 24/7.

 ## Skills